 Intel 3D NAND SSDs read and write in pages, but they erase in blocks, creating a negative performance impact.
-Whereas the storage media of Intel Optane SSDs is bit-addressable, leaving no residual detritus to accumulate, resulting in improved performance.
+Whereas the storage media of Intel Optane SSDs is a bit addressable, leaving no residual detritus to accumulate, resulting in improved performance.
 In fact, Intel Optane DC SSDs deliver up to 20X higher write endurance compared to conventional NAND and medium-endurance SSDs.

 These Intel technologies, combined with Intel® Xeon® Scalable processors, enable the Cisco HyperFlex All-NVMe platform to improve caching performance significantly, impacting platform applications such as database, virtual server and desktop, analytics and more – enabling cost-efficient performance, rapid storage I/O, scalability and ease of management.
 In particular, using both Intel Optane DC SSDs and Intel 3D NAND SSDs together can optimize performance, capacity and cost.

 To prove the value of its all-NVMe technology and allay customer concerns, Cisco submitted its HyperFlex solution to rigorous third-party testing and validation by the independent Enterprise Strategy Group (ESG).
 ESG measured the performance of the Cisco HyperFlex platform with all-NVMe and Intel Optane DC SSDs and Intel 3D NAND SSDs, powered by the latest-generation Intel Xeon Scalable processors.
 Their multifaceted testing cycles revealed significant performance improvements across the board, including standout results for these workloads: